Skip to content

 hostnames:

-- 'api-key-server.mcp.local' # Internal routing hostname
+- 'my-mcp-server.mcp.local' # Internal routing hostname

 rules: